About Chinhoyi Caves, Zimbabwe Tourist Attractions, - Pindula, local knowledge

 ==Main Attractions==

-The area close to the caves was first declared a National Monument and in 1957 it was declared a National Park with its existing boundaries.
-It was then redesignated as a Recreational Park in 1975.
+The area close to the caves was first declared a National Monument and in '''1957''' it was declared a National Park with its existing boundaries (148 ha).
+It was then redesignated as a Recreational Park in '''1975'''.

-The area close to the caves was first declared a National Monument and in 1957it was declared a National Park with its existing boundaries .
-It was then redesignated as a Recreational Park in 1975.
+The area close to the caves was first declared a National Monument and in '''1957''' it was declared a National Park with its existing boundaries (148 ha).
+It was then redesignated as a Recreational Park in '''1975'''.

 |−